 DogWellNet and IPFD Harmonisation of Genetic Testing for Dogs (HGTD)

 Availability of a DNA test does not mean that it is always necessary or even desirable for breeders to use this test.

 - Bitches should not produce a litter under 2 years of age

 - Bitches not to produce more than 3 litters in their lifetime

 - Bitches not to produce more than 1 litter within a 12 month period

-- Cancer: Malignant histiocytosis (a multi system, rapidly progressive type of cancer); Soft tissue sarcoma. *A Cambridge study has found that >50% of Flatcoats died of confirmed or suspected cancer onaverage at the age of 8/9 years.
+- Cancer: malignant histiocytosis; soft tissue sarcoma; lymphoma; bone tumour *A Cambridge study has found that >50% of Flatcoats died of confirmed or suspected cancer on average at the age of 8/9 years

 Ask the breeder about the medical history of the parents, grandparents and great grandparents.
 Consider carefully whether to purchase a puppy if some of these or other diseases are in the family line.

 Ask about the breeder’s policy in cases of serious genetic diseases occurring to your puppy in later life.
 Good breeders will request to be informed of such events in order to improve future breeding decisions.